aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 2 Code of Conduct
 -----------------

-The sktime team are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
+The aeon team are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 As such, we do not tolerate behaviour that is disrespectful to our community members or that excludes, intimidates, or causes discomfort to